Classes are held at the Church of St. John the Evangelist, 12 Carleton St. South, Thorold.

 No experience is required.
 For Kendo, students must be at least 12 years of age to practice.
-If you are a parent and your child who is younger than 12 really, really, REALLY wants to do Kendo, we will accept them IF you attend and participate in all their classes.
+If you are a parent and your child who is younger than 12 really, really, REALLY wants to do Kendo, we will accept them IF an adult responsible for their care attends and participates in all their classes.

 For Iaido, students must be at least 13 years of age.
 Equipment can be borrowed for the first several classes.

 The Niagara Kendo Club is run on a not-for-profit basis.
 All monies received are put towards rent, equipment, and other club expenses.
 Dues are $40 / month for each individual member.